cityssm/tv-display-docs/deviceSetup/linuxMint.md

-# How to Setup a TV Display using Linux Mint
+# How to Setup a TV Display using Linux Mint Cinnamon

 The instructions below describe the process of setting up a [Linux Mint](https://www.linuxmint.com/) machine to run the TV Display.